WildaSoftware/Feedybacky/README.md

 * **email** - e-mail address provided by the user if available (the appropriate field is visible).
 * **prefix** - prefix defined for the Feedybacky instance (if defined).
 * **adBlock** - information if an enabled AdBlock browser plugin can be detected.
 It can have value 1 or 0.
+* **visitedUrls** - array of objects with last N visited URLs withing the site.
+Available only if the parameter `urlTracking` is enabled.

 `apiKey` - API key generated for your Feedybacky account in the portal.
 You can retrieve it from the portal on the edit account view under the "API key" section.
 Setting this parameter is obligatory if you want to send request to the Feedybacky portal.
 If this and `projectSymbol` are set, the value of `onSubmitUrl` is replaced by the official Feedybacky portal endpoint.